 Maggie Riley is a Family Physician and the Medical Director of AHI.
 She graduated from the David Geffen School of Medicine at UCLA in 2005, and completed her residency and fellowship training at the University of Michigan.
 Dr. Riley is also the Medical Director of the Ypsilanti Health Center and the Regional Alliance for Healthy Schools school-based clinics, and previously served as the President of the Michigan Chapter of the Society for Adolescent Health and Medicine.
 She is passionate about evidence-based healthcare for adolescents, patient-centered contraception, and has a particular focus on caring for at risk youth.

-Liz Shih is a Family Medicine provider at Family Medicine at Domino’s Farms at Michigan Medicine.
-She graduated from the University of Michigan Medical School in 2008, and completed her residency at the University of North Carolina, Chapel Hill in 2011.
-Liz was a Women’s Health Fellow in OB/GYN and Family Medicine at Michigan Medicine from 2011-2012.
+Liz Shih is a Family Medicine provider with Domino’s Farms at Michigan Medicine.
 She provides the full spectrum of family medicine services with a particular interest in caring for children and adolescents, prenatal care, and women’s health.
 Liz is passionate about contraceptive options and providing mental health support and resources.
-She is the current treasurer for the Michigan Chapter of the Society for Adolescent Health and Medicine.
+She is an Adolescent Champion, and helped make Domino’s Farms a more adolescent-friendly environment.

 Ellen Wagner joined the Adolescent Health Initiative as Project Director in the summer of 2016.
 She has a Master’s in Public Health from the Columbia University Mailman School of Public Health and a Master’s in Basic Medical Sciences from New York Medical College.
 She completed her undergraduate work in Politics at the University of California, Santa Cruz.
 Ellen was previously based in New York City where she led patient outcome improvement projects in a variety of settings including a large health and human services agency, public hospitals, and academic medical centers.
 Ellen has felt passionate about social justice and health equity since she herself was a teen.